pavithrar020/DataVizBasics/README.md

 ---

 ## Customization
-- **Data Input**: Replace any sample data with your own dataset if applicable.
+- **Data Input**: Replace any sample data with your dataset if applicable.
 - **Parameters**: Adjust code parameters to explore different scenarios or enhance the results.
 - **Extensions**: Add new cells for additional analysis or insights based on Week 2's topic.